Heart and Blood Conditions

-Truncus arteriosus (pronounced TRUN-kus ar-teer-ee-OH-sus) is a rare birth defect in which only one large artery leaves the heart.
+Truncus arteriosus (pronounced TRUN-kus ar-teer-ee-OH-sus) is a rare birth defect in which only 1 large artery leaves the heart.

 In babies with this condition, the aorta and pulmonary artery are joined.
 They form a large common artery, called the truncus arteriosus, or trunk.
 The arteries to the lung (pulmonary arteries) branch off from this trunk.

 These babies also have a hole in the septum between their left and right ventricles.
 This hole is known as a ventricular septal defect.
 The hole allows oxygen-rich blood from the left ventricle to mix with oxygen-poor blood from the right ventricle.